 But we can go over some of the highlights here as well as it relates to structuring your Facebook ad campaign for success.

 The first thing you have to think about is which ad campaign you’re going to run.
-Some ad campaigns can function on a $1.00 per day.
+Some ad campaigns can function on $1.00 per day.

 It’s a lot easier for a user to like your business page for free than it is to have them pay for a $300 service.

-So depending on what type of action you’re going after, the cost can be higher or lower than other ad campaigns.
+So depending on what type of action you’re going after, the cost per click (CPC) can be higher or lower than other ad campaigns.

 You’ll also need to take into account who you’re targeting and where.
 In general, national campaigns tend to be less expensive than local campaigns.

 And, the average cost per page like when you’re targeting nationwide in the U.S. is about $0.50.
 This will also vary by country.

 This same rule of thumb applies to all the Facebook ad campaigns too, not just the page like ad campaign.

-For instance, ad targeting people with an upcoming birthday so that they can offer them a “free gift” as a lead magnet.
+For instance, ad targeting people with an upcoming birthday is popular with many advertisers so that they can offer them a “free gift” as a lead magnet.

 The problem is that thousands of advertisers all have this same idea and are all trying to target the same audience at the same time.